willybrauner/interpol/README.md

   },
 })

-// Play the current interpol
+// Play the interpol
 // play(): Promise<any>
 itp.play().then(() => {
   // itp complete
 })

-// Pause the current interpol
+// Pause the interpol
 // pause(): void
 itp.pause()

-// Stop the current interpol, will reset time, delta and advancement. itp.stop()
+// Stop the interpol, will reset time, delta and advancement. itp.stop()

-// Replay from start the current interpol.
+// Replay from start the interpol.
 // replay(): void
 itp.replay()

-// Reverse the current interpol
+// Reverse and play the interpol
 // reverse(): void
 itp.reverse()

 // Compute 'from' 'to' and 'duration' values if there are functions
-// refresh(): void
+// refreshComputedValues(): void
-itp.refresh()
+itp.refreshComputedValues()
 ```

 ### Timeline constructor